apatil3142/to-do-using-redux/README.md

 ## Main features of this projects are
 1. Using Redux to effectively manage state.
-2. Using redux-persist to maintain state event after refreshing the page.
+2. Using redux-persist to maintain state even after refreshing the page.
 3. Created Modal component using react portal.